Chapter 10 Ethics at Cardiff School of Psychology

 10.4.1 Ethics proforma

 An ethics proforma must be completed for all applications except those seeking approval for minor amendments.
 The proforma can be downloaded here.
 You will also find guidance notes for the proforma on this page.
 The proforma asks for details about your study - who is conducting it, who are the participants, and what methods will be employed.
-If you are conducting a project with no foreseeable ethical considerations then your application will be considered under the fast track route and you will need to describe the study in Box A. If you are conducting a project that raises ethical considerations then choose Box B and write a full proposal.
+If you are conducting a project with no foreseeable ethical considerations then your application will be considered under the proportionate route.
+If you are conducting a project that raises ethical considerations then you will need to include additional details and materials for review.

-You can now submit your ethics proforma together with the proposal (if required) and any supporting documents for ethical review!
-Remember, you CANNOT begin any research activities until your application has been approved by the Ethics Committee.
+You can now submit your ethics proforma together with any supporting documents for ethical review!
+Remember, you CANNOT begin any research activities with participants until your application has been approved by the Ethics Committee.